RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Methodology

-By adopting the proposed parameterized convolution filters into the framework of group convolutions \cite{cohen2016group,weiler2018learning,weiler2019general, shen2020pdo, xie2022fourier,gaodeformation}, we can construct novel rotation and scale equivariant convolutions.
 In particular, the initial equivariant convolution for the first layer of the network and the intermediate equivariant convolutions for other layers will be needed.

-Similar to the relationship between $\Psi$ and $\psi(x)$ in \eqref{Psi_hat}, we model input images as 2D continuous functions $r(x)$, whose discretization is the commonly used 2D array type of images $I$.
-We model feature maps as 2D mappings $f_{(\theta,s)}(x)$, which are indexed by $\theta$ and $s$, two extra dimensions in equivariant CNNs.
-The discretization of $f_{(\theta,s)}(x)$ is $F^{\theta, s}$, which would be a 4D tensor with 2 spatial dimensions and 2 index dimensions.
+Similar to the relationship between $\Psi$ and $\psi(x)$ in Eq.~\eqref{Psi_hat}, we model input images as 2D continuous functions $r(x)$, and feature maps as 2D mappings $f_{(\theta,s)}(x)$ which are indexed by the rotation angle $\theta$ and the scale level $s$, two extra channel dimensions in equivariant convolutions.